 As much as we love summer, it does have annoying mosquitos.
 I am sharing 10 Plants to Keep Mosquitos Away!
-Help repel mosquitos by filling your garden with as many of these plants and hopefully, you’ll have a mosquito-free yard!
+Help repel mosquitos by filling your garden with as many plants that keep mosquitos away and hopefully, you’ll have a mosquito-free yard!

 10 Plants to Keep Mosquitos Away